James Bolam: Personal life

 Bolam lives in Wisborough Green, West Sussex and Chiswick, London, with his wife, actress Susan Jameson.
 They have one daughter.

 Bolam is known for being guarded about his private life.
 He once remarked: "I'm having a man fix the track rods on my car.
 I don't want to know anything about him.
 Why should he want to know anything about me?"

 Bolam plays golf and is a member of the Stage Golfing Society.
 In 2013 he campaigned against oil drilling near Wisborough Green, and later appeared in a 2017 video protesting against a proposed extension to oil drilling in West Sussex.

-Bolam was appointed MBE in the 2009 Birthday Honours "For services to Drama".
+Bolam was appointed Member of the Order of the British Empire (MBE) in the 2009 Birthday Honours "For services to Drama".